charles-m-knox/wgnetui/README.md

 ## Roadmap

+- add GenForm option to purge all devices that don't belong in the generated list (as opposed to just clearing out everything)

 - when updating the server, offer to regenerate everything over again, if feasible?
 - consider adding a ServerDNS field to the genform
 - consider setting the peer config to a password multiline entry if it exists